SFerguson90/Bitcoin-and-Algorithmic-Trading/README.md

 ## Challenges

-* Abide by the SEC and their KYS/AML regulations
+* Abide by the SEC and their KYC/AML regulations
-* Backtesting trading strategies
+* Backtesting trading strategies with Alpaca data

 ## Contributors